TITLE 89: SOCIAL SERVICES

 e) The Department shall determine eligibility.
 An individual meeting the following criteria shall qualify:

-l) The individual is younger than 21 years of age;
+l) The individual is younger than 21 years of age or was a waiver participant the day before turning 21 years of age;

 2) The individual is disabled as defined in Section 120.314;

-3) The individual scores a minimum of 50 points on the level of care screening described in subsection (h) of this Section;
+3) The individual scores a minimum of 50 points on the level of care screening described in subsection (h);

 4) The estimated cost of the individual's in-home care to be paid by the State shall not be greater than the institutional level of care appropriate to the individual's medical needs (hospital or skilled nursing facility), as determined by the Department: